 - 4 cups chopped romaine or other lettuce

-- 2 tbsp sliced almonds, toasted
+- 2 tablespoons sliced almonds, toasted

 Instructions

-- Heat a grill to medium heat.
+- Preheat the grill.
+Heat a grill to medium heat.

-- Add half of the tomatoes to each jar, then add the chicken.
+- Assemble the salads.
+Add half of the tomatoes to each jar, then add the chicken.
 Continue to layer in ingredients by adding the chickpeas, quinoa, avocado and blue cheese.
 Finish with the lettuce.
 Once the jar is full, seal with the lid and place in the refrigerator for up to 4 days.

-- When ready to serve, open the jar and pour the contents into a large plate or bowl.
+- Serve.
+When ready to serve, open the jar and pour the contents into a large plate or bowl.
 Top with almonds and pancetta (if desired).

 I love making salads in a jar, and I've come up with all sorts of combinations, but I've never used quinoa before.
 This salad has a great combination of flavors.
 I will definitely have to make this one.
 Your photos are great.